 Dawei is a sleepy tropical town with a long history of trade – and an increasing importance as a port.
 The town features some interesting architecture, with many old wooden, thatch-roofed bungalows and some colonial brick and stucco mansions.
-The busy Si Pin Tharyar and Minagalar markets can be found opposite each other in the centre of town.
+It also has a number of beautiful beaches nearby.

 The Shwe Taung Zar Pagoda is the main religious site in Dawei, and is set in a charming little complex.
 The short walk from the centre of Dawei is also a pleasant one, following streets lined with colonial era-buildings.
 In the centre of town, the busy Si Pin Tharyar and Minagalar markets are worth a visit – they can be found opposite each other.

 12 kilometres west of Dawei is Maungmagan beach, with its beautiful setting of hills rising straight up from the shoreline.
 There are a host of simple restaurants serving fresh seafood here and a 30 minute walk south will take you to a characterful fishing village with small boats nestled in its harbour – and some picture-perfect beer stations where you can relax and take in the views and sea breeze.